Make, Bake, Grow and Show 2026

-The third Welton Make, Bake, Grow and Show will take place on Saturday 6th September 2025 in and around Welton Village Hall.
+The fourth Welton Make, Bake, Grow and Show will take place on Saturday 5th September 2026 in and around Welton Village Hall.
 The show is an opportunity to display your home-grown and home-made produce in a spirit of friendly rivalry.
 It is intended that the show will be an annual event to help promote the aims of sustainability and environmental improvement.

 Entry is open to residents of Welton, past and present pupils of Welton School and anyone involved with Village Groups eg. Playgroup, Brownies, Guides, WOW…etc.

-As for last year, the show is divided into five Categories (Home Produce, Home Manufactured, Home Grown, Children Under 7 Years and Children 7-12 Years).
+As for last year, the show is divided into five Categories (Home Produce, Home Manufactured, Home Grown & Photography.
 Within each category there are several classes as listed below:

 - Cakes – Presented on own plate.
 Classes are: